Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Hump of Binder Parameter in Potts Models

-where $\beta$ is inverse temperature and $\left<\cdots \right>$ denotes the ensemble average.
+where $\beta_c$ is the critical point and $y_t \equiv 1/\nu$ is the critical exponent.
 The order parameter $m$ can be scalar or vector as long as $m^2$ and $m^4$ are scalar values.

 Next, we introduce the improved estimator of the Binder parameter~\cite{Horita2017}.
-Suppose we have the Foutuin-Kasteleyn graph representation of the system~\cite{Fortuin1972}.
+Suppose we have the Fortuin-Kasteleyn graph representation of the system~\cite{Fortuin1972}.
 The partition function of the $q$-state Potts model is written as

 where $v\equiv \mathrm{e}^{\beta J} -1$. $N_b(g)$ and $N_c(g)$ are the number of bonds and clusters in the graph $g$.
 We denote the size of the cluster of the index $k$ by $n_k$.
 Thus we have $N_c(g)=\sum_k 1$ and $N=\sum_k n_k$.
-The states of the spins in the cluster $n_k$ are identical and denoted by $s_k$.
+The states of the spins in the cluster $k$ are identical and denoted by $s_k$.

 The improved estimator of the 2nd moment of the order parameter is